 About the Narrator

-Tonia Thompson is the creator and executive producer of NIGHTLIGHT, a horror podcast featuring creepy tales written and performed by Black creatives all over the world.
+Tonia Ransom is the creator and executive producer of NIGHTLIGHT, a horror podcast featuring creepy tales written by Black writers.
 Tonia has been scaring people since the second grade, when she wrote her first story based on Michael Myers.
 She’s pretty sure her teacher was concerned, but she thinks she turned out fine(ish).
-Tonia and her family live in Austin, Texas, with dreams of moving somewhere not quite as hot in the near future.
+Tonia tells horror stories regularly on Twitter @missdefying, and her debut novella Risen was released early December 2020.
+She lives in Austin, Texas.